Craft stores, thrift stores, online and around the house are just a few places to find wood for pyrography

 Cutting boards are a wood burning canvas as well!
 You can even use wooden ones you have in your home, or if you like, you can purchase these online as well.
-The ones in the photo below were purchased here.
+The one in the photo below was purchased here.

 I’ve even found wood surfaces at my local thrift store, like this box in the photo below.
 Thrift stores are awesome places to find one-of-a-kind projects, just make sure the items are unfinished, without paint, or stain.

 Wooden spoons can be found almost anywhere, including your own kitchen.
 Buy wooden spoons online here

 You can burn on many more surfaces like these:

 Wood Hammer handle, or any wood handle